degski/xoroshiro/README.md

 ### Quality test

-Tested were conducted using `PractRand 0.93 x64`.
-Not al tests have run for equal amounts of time and were interupted as the output did not seem to add much more information.
+Tested were conducted with `PractRand 0.93 x64`.
+Not al tests have run for equal amounts of time and were interupted as and when the output did not seem to add much more information.

 #### xoroshiro128plus